awthwathje/devenv/README.md

 Copy the contents of the public key printed by [Get the client pub key](#get-the-client-pub-key) and save it into `authorized_keys` file.

 #### Permissions
-The container adds a `devenv` user with UID and GUID of `65022`.
+The Docker image creates `devenv` user with UID and GUID of `65022` to the container.
 Make sure to use the correct permissions to the persistent files on the Docker host, so the container can access them.

 Example listing:
 ```sh